puppetlabs/puppetdb/documentation/api/commands.markdown

 See [fact wire format v4][factsv4] for more information on the payload of this command.

-### "deactivate node", version 2
+### "deactivate node", version 3

-The payload is expected to be the certname of a node, as a raw JSON string, which will be deactivated effective as of the time the command is *processed*.
+* Previous versions of deactivate node required only the certname, as a raw JSON string.
+It is now formatted as a JSON map, and the `producer_timestamp` property has been added.

+See [deactivate node wire format v3][deactivatev3] for more information on the payload of this command.

 ### "store report", version 5